-Staffordshire Pension Fund ('the Fund') supports the TCFD recommendations as the optimal framework to describe and communicate the steps the Fund is taking to manage climate-related risks and incorporate climate risk management into investment processes.
-As a Pension Fund we are long-term investors and are diversified across asset classes, regions and sectors, making us "universal owners".
-It is in our interest that the market is able to effectively price climate-related risks and that policy makers are able to address market failure.
-We believe TCFD-aligned disclosure from asset owners, asset managers, and corporates, is in the best interest of our beneficiaries.
+Staffordshire Pension Fund ('the Fund') supports the TCFD recommendations as the optimal framework to describe and communicate the steps taken to manage climate-related risks and incorporate climate risk management into the investment process.
+As a Pension Fund, the Fund is a long-term investor with investments diversified across asset classes, regions, and sectors, making it a "universal owner".
+It is in the best interests of the Fund that the market can effectively price climate-related risks and that policy makers are able to address market failure.
+The Fund believes that TCFD-aligned disclosure from asset owners, asset managers, and corporates, is also in the best interest of our beneficiaries.